magneticio/vamp/docs/content/guides/canary-release.md

 start refreshing your browser at the correct endpoint, e.g. `http://10.26.184.254:9050/`.

 ![](/img/screenshots/monolith_canary1.png)

 The application should switch between responding with a 1.0 page and a 1.1 page.

-This actually works best in the "Incognito" or "Anonymous" mode of your browser because of html/css/js cache busting issues.
+> **Note** This works best "Incognito" or "Anonymous" mode of your browser because of the caching of static assets.

 ## Step 3: Using filters to target specific groups